PhoenixMystique/NexSlot/README.md

 NexSlot is an appointment booking app.

 ## How to Setup
-Note Make sure save firebase service account json in server/config to access fitestore
+Note: Make sure save firebase service account json in server/config to access fitestore
 ### Backend

 1. Go to the `server` directory.